mobb/academicpages-test/_pages/about.md

 Other stuff that might be useful:
 1. some pages' metadata can be used to generate indexes. eg, a 'list of talks' on the Talks page (https://mobb.github.io/academicpages-test/talks/).

+But when I try to install these files under docs, the config is wrong. see: http://mobb.github.io/litterbox/
+1. it's insecure (https warnings)
+1. can't find this about.md! it defaults to the old one. not sure why.

 What I don't know yet:
-1. what will break since it's no longer at the repo root. note that funny ", , 1900". that was not in the original fork of adacemicpages. it might be a default date.
+1. how stuff breaks, since it's no longer at the repo root. note that funny ", , 1900". that was not in the original fork of adacemicpages. it might be a default date.
 1. presuming I didn't break the whole thing, how much can I drop and still have a functional website?
 1. this template has a dir for /files/. do we need that? or is it better to put static files (eg, pdfs) in the main code <> area?
 1. how to tag.
 It would be great if some one could search acoss all EDI repos, eg, for a content type, like "best practices" or "how-to", or for a subject, like "units" or